astrocatalogs/astroschema/README.md

 ## To-Do / Questions

+- Add some sort of `numeric` tag, and add checking of number-convertibility to a custom validator

 - WARNING: some keys don't match up directly, i.e. "FLUX_DENSITY" vs. 'fluxdensity'.
 In cases where this has caused errors I've used the version corresponding to json-file values (e.g. 'fluxdensity' is the way its used in json, so I stick with that), and create an extra keychain attribute in the appropriate `astrocats` class (e.g. in `astrocats.catalog.photometry` I add `PHOTOMETRY.FLUX_DENSITY = PHOTOMETRY.FLUXDENSITY` for the time being.

 - Instead of `u_` and `e_` attributes, make `quantity` subclasses that require (or have) associated units and/or errors...